-Rule 21.503 requires that technical data be used only if it is approved or is acceptable to the Director.
+Rule 21.503, Acceptable technical data, requires that technical data be used only if it is approved or is acceptable to the Director.

 The source of the ATD to be used in a modification or repair is the prerogative of the certifying engineer.
+In determining an appropriate source of ATD, the certifying engineer should consider the requirements of the aircraft operator.

 Where ATD completely defining a modification or repair cannot be sourced, development of ATD will be required.
-If the modification or repair is not completely defined by ATD, then, to proceed with the embodiment of the modification, development and approval of data is required.

-The approval of technical data (Part 21 Subpart N) may be done by the Director, or a certificated Part 146 Design Organisation who employs a senior person holding a delegation from the Director to approve modifications and repairs.
+The approval of technical data (in accordance with Part 21 Subpart N) may be done by the Director, or a certificated Part 146 Design Organisation who employs a senior person holding a delegation from the Director to approve modifications and repairs.